polkascan/py-substrate-metadata-docs/docs/centrifuge/loans.md

 at [`types::LoanRestrictions`].
 The `amount` will be transferred from pool reserve to borrower.
 The portfolio valuation of the pool is updated to reflect the new present value of the loan.
-Rate accumulation will start after the first borrow.
 #### Attributes
 | Name | Type |
 | -------- | -------- |